MehmetMHY/moving-pose/README.md

 - Mehmet Yilmaz

 ## About:
-- Given a skeleton based dataset collected from a depth sensor, the goal is to classify certain human actions using the Moving Pose method.
+- Given a skeleton based dataset collected from a depth sensor, the goal is to classify certain human actions using the Moving Pose algorithm.
-- This is the our Fall 2020 CSCI470 Semester Project for the Colorado School of Mines.
+- This is our Fall 2020 CSCI470 Semester Project for the Colorado School of Mines.
 - We are implmenting the following research paper for this project:
   - https://openaccess.thecvf.com/content_iccv_2013/papers/Zanfir_The_Moving_Pose_2013_ICCV_paper.pdf
 - We used the MSR DailyActivity 3D Dataset dataset: